 Alto is a somewhat small town located in the state of Michigan.
 With a population of 12,996 people and two constituent neighborhoods, Alto is the 99th largest community in Michigan.

 Alto real estate is some of the most expensive in Michigan, although Alto house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Alto is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Alto is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Alto who work in office and administrative support (15.01%), management occupations (12.02%), and sales jobs (11.25%).
+Overall, Alto is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Alto who work in management occupations (12.96%), sales jobs (12.69%), and office and administrative support (7.84%).

-The per capita income in Alto in 2010 was $30,422, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,688 for a family of four.
-However, Alto contains both very wealthy and poor people as well.
+The per capita income in Alto in 2018 was $42,135, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $168,540 for a family of four.

 The most common language spoken in Alto is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Italian and Spanish.